Duality of Lipschitz-free spaces over ultrametric spaces: Dual Lipschitz-free spaces over separable ultrametric spaces

 Therefore,

 On the other hand,

 Therefore, $f(x)-f(y)=d(x,y)$. \end{proof}

-We have already noted in Corollary~\ref{cor:proper_is_dual} that our method can recover Dalet's result \cite{MR3376824} that for proper ultrametric spaces $M$ we have $\lip_0^u(M)^* = \mathcal{F}(M)$.
-Next we will show that actually our predual $Y$ is identical to $\lip_0^u(M)$ in this case.
+We have already noted in Corollary~\ref{cor:proper_is_dual} that our method can recover Dalet's result \cite{MR3376824} that for proper ultrametric spaces $M$ the free space $\mathcal{F}(M)$ is a dual.
+Dalet showed that $\lip_0^u(M)$ is a predual and next we will show that actually our predual $Y$ is identical to $\lip_0^u(M)$ in this case.

 \begin{lem} We have $\lip^u_0(M) = Y$ whenever $M$ is a proper ultrametric space. \end{lem}

 \begin{proof} We have already observed that every $f \in Y$ is uniformly locally flat and flat at infinity in Proposition~\ref{prop:Y-closed_sep_subspace_of_lip0u}~\ref{item:Y-props2}.